-Heading these colums were the iron-cased cuirassilers, in as complete mail, breast and back as in the days of that desensive armour upon which the musket balls were heard to ring as they glanced off, without injuring or even sunning the wearer.
+Heading these columns were the iron cased cuirassiers, in as complete mail, breast and back, as in the days of that defensive armour, upon which the musket balls were heard to ring as they glanced off, without injuring or even stunning the wearer.
 These men at arms had immense infantry columns of support at their backs.

-A stunted hedge bounded each side of a narrow cross road, which ran along the whole of the British lest wing, joining the great road near the Duke of Wellingtou's tree, already mentioned.
-In the hedge there were a number of gaps, which had been made to serve as a kind of embrasures for a line of the British cannon of the lest wing; and a trisling bank only here and there, two or three seet high, on which the hedge grew, and in which apertures for the guns were cut where necessary, was the only thing resembling shelter, which any portion of our artillery enjoyed.
+A stunted hedge bounded each side of a narrow cross road, which ran along the whole of the British left wing, joining the great road near the Duke of Wellington's tree, already mentioned.
+In the hedge there were a number of gaps, which had been made to serve as a kind of embrasures for a line of the British cannon of the left wing; and a trifling bank only here and there, two or three feet high, on which the hedge grew, and in which apertures for the guns were cut where necessary, was the only thing resembling shelter, which any portion of our artillery enjoyed the iron cases, their cannon was described and taken; and the columns of infantry were thrown into such confusion, that they had just time to get beyond, the range of the prudent pursuit of their adversaries, whose warfare was yet defensive.
+The dragoons and infantry, with their captured cannons and eagles, calmly returned to their place in position, to await the next advance of the enemy.

-When the cannon and infantry had staggered the masses of the enemy, and somewhat calmed their fury; round the extremity of the cross road, full on the flank of the foe-horse, in perfect condition; men, in steady determination-wheeled like a whirlwind, the Royals Greys, and Ennishillens-England, Scotland, and Ireland, in high rivalry and irreliable union.
-In vain for the second time the iron cases, their cannon was deserted and taken; and the columns of infantry were thrown into such confusion, that they had just time to get beyond the range of the prudent pursuit of their adversaries, whose warfare was yet defensive.
-The dragoons and infantry with their captured cannons and eagles, calmly returned to their place in position, to await the next advance of the enemy.
+When the cannon and infantry had staggered the masses of the enemy, and somewhat calmed their fury; round the extremity of the cross road, full on the flank of the foe-horse, in perfect condition; men, in steady determination-wheeled, like a whirlwind, the Royals, Greys, and Enniskillens-England, Scotland, and Ireland, in high rivalry and irresistible union.
+In vain, for the second time?

-If our present ground had the well-fought round now saintly described, in full view; so had Napoleon's station, about a mile along the road from where we stood.
-With the poor farmer Lacoste pinioned on horseback beside him, stood the Emperor, unable to conceal his assonishment at the recoil, and almost light, of his best troops; and constrained in spite of himself, repeatedly to mutter complements to the spirit, rapidity, and steadiness of the British cavalry; - "These British sight admirably," said he to Soult; but they must give way."-"No, sir, they preser being cut to pieces," was the answer of him who knew something of them.
-The grey horses especially struck him, and he often repeated, "What sine troops!"
+If our present ground had the well-fought round now faintly described, in full view; so had Napolcon's station, about a mile along the road from where we stood, With the poor farmer Lacoste pinioned on horseback beside him, stood the Emperor, unable to conceal his astonishment at the recoil, and almose flight, of his best troops; and constrained in spite of himself, repeatedly to mutter compliments to the spirit: rapidity, and steadiness of the British cavalry ;-" These British fight admirably," said he to Soult; "but they must give way."-" No, sir, they prefer being cut to pieces," was the answer of him who knew something of them.
+The grey horses especially struck him, and he often repeated, "What fine troops!"